These feature-rich, expertly designed cameras are tops in performance and tech, but are they worth the price?

 After the tech giant’s acquisition of Nest Labs, which gave us the transformative Nest Thermostat in 2011,1 we’ve seen a rapidly expanding line of high-tech, brilliantly designed devices as their line of products has grown.
 Today, though, we’re going to be talking about the company’s security cameras and the Nest Doorbell, specifically.2

 To start with, it needs to be said that Nest is an extremely popular brand.
 So popular, in fact, that some big-name security providers are stocking Nest products as part of their equipment packages – read more about that in our review of ADT’s Self Setup.
 That should give you peace of mind that the quality is there, but we do need to talk about the price really quickly.

 There are no two ways around this — the price tag can turn some homeowners off of Nest entirely.
 As we detail in our hands-on review of the Nest Cam, this equipment isn’t cheap.
 There are three Nest Cam’s to choose from: the Nest Cam (Battery), the one pictured above, the Nest Cam with Floodlight (Wired), which is essentially the same camera with an onboard light pack, and the Nest Cam (Wired), an indoor-only model.
 That last one will run you $99.99.
 The version with the floodlight? $279.99.

-Yes, $399.
-For one security camera.
+Yeah, almost $300.
+That’s kind of a tough pill to swallow if you’re looking for a multi-camera security solution at your property.
 But don’t start sweating just yet; keep in mind that this is way more than a camera.
-As with many products in Google’s smart home ecosystem, the features and tech injected into these cameras – not to mention the fact that IQ Cams include a built-in Google Assistant – do justify a bump in price over other leading outdoor camera brands.
+As with many products in Google’s smart home ecosystem, the features and tech injected into these cameras make them more than the sum of their parts, like a lot of our leading outdoor camera brands.

 Now, before we break down Nest Cams one by one, here are a few quick stats on Google Nest to consider: